Advanced-Post-List/advanced-post-list/advanced-post-list/readme.txt

 * Upgraded core functions.

 == Upgrade Notice ==

+= 0.3.b8 =
+Beta Version.
+If upgrading from 0.2, make sure you back up the plugin data and/or website.
+This update includes a couple major and blocker bugs to the Admin UI.
+Further development may be required before releasing the stable version (0.3.0).

 = 0.3.b7 =
 Beta Version.
 If upgrading from 0.2, make sure you back up the plugin data and/or